-- 1. At any meeting between a representative of management and an employee in which discipline is to be announced, a Union representative may be present if the employee so requests. - 2.
+- 1. At any meeting or discussion for disciplinary reasons; or those that may lead to discipline that are between a representative of management and an employee, a Union representative may be present if the employee so requests. - 2.
 Pay for Union representation under this Article shall be borne by the Employer at the representative's wage rate for the actual time spent in the meeting and time spent commuting to and from the meeting during regular scheduled work hours.
 This section only speaks to employees on the payroll of UPO that are acting as representatives of the Union.